-A couple of weeks ago, as summer started to wind down, we realized we hadn’t taken a trip with just the four of us for months.
+In the summer of 2016, as summer started to wind down, we realized we hadn’t taken a trip with just the four of us for months.
 After no luck finding a last-minute vacation rental on the Mendocino coast, we found a beautiful vacation rental in the Sea Ranch on Airbnb, somewhere we’d never heard of (more info here).
 It’s a rugged, sparsely-populated area just south of the Mendocino County line on one of the most beautiful stretches of coast on the West.
 We wanted a relaxing trip of hiking, biking, and animal watching, and that’s exactly what we got.
+Here’s my advice for what to do at the Sea Ranch:

 (See more off-the-beaten-path ideas in my Secret California category.)